VMaxx/RepetierIntegration/README.md

 # RepetierIntegration
-# Version 5.0
+# Version 5.1
 Shane Bumpurs

 Cura plugin which enables printing directly to Repetier and monitoring the progress The name has changed to RepetierIntegration in the plugin folder.
 This plugin is basically a copy of the Octoprint plugin with the necessary changes to work with repetier server.
-Updated to 5.0, this version will not work with any lower versions.
+Updated to 5.1, this version will not work with 5.0+.

 Installation
 ----
 * Manually:
-  - Make sure your Cura version is 5.0
+  - Make sure your Cura version is 5.0+
   - Download or clone the repository into [Cura installation folder]/plugins/RepetierIntegration or in the plugins folder inside the configuration folder.
 The configuration folder can be found via Help -> Show Configuration Folder inside Cura.